1-Naphthol: Reactions

 The 4-position of 1-naphthol is susceptible to electrophilic attack.
 This regioselective reaction is exploited in the preparation of diazo dyes, which are form using diazonium salts.
 Reduction of the diazo derivatives gives 4-amino-1-naphthol.

 Partial reduction of 1-naphthol gives the tetrahydro derivative, leaving intact the phenol ring.
 Full hydrogenation is catalyzed by rhodium.

 Applications and occurrence

 1-Naphthol is a precursor to a variety of insecticides including carbaryl and pharmaceuticals including nadolol as well as for the antidepressant sertraline and the anti-protozoan therapeutic atovaquone.
 It undergoes azo coupling to give various azo dyes, but these are generally less useful than those derived from 2-naphthol.

 1-Naphthol is a metabolite of the insecticide carbaryl and naphthalene.
 Along with TCPy, it has been shown to decrease testosterone levels in adult men.

 Other uses

-1-Naphthol is used in each of the following chemical tests:
+1-Naphthol is used in each of the following chemical tests, which predate the use of spectroscopic and chromatographic methods: